 Member $250 | Non-Member $350

 Adapted from a popular professional development course, this course describes common welding and thermal cutting processes and the health/safety hazards associated with these processes.
 Terminology used in the welding industry is incorporated throughout the course as a means of familiarizing participants with the vocabulary used in the workplace.
-Materials, thermal processes and scenarios associated with potential for overexposures are described.
+Materials, thermal processes and scenarios associated with the potential for overexposures are described.
 Emphasis is placed on manganese and hexavalent chromium exposures as well as many other H&S hazards.
 Suggestions for improving the quality of monitoring data are provided as are suggestions for prioritizing exposure assessments.
 Ventilation techniques and respiratory protection options are also described.
+Includes access to our 2019 webinar, "Welding Fumes: Suggestions for Future Research."

 - Module 1: Getting Started